ucsdbasement/basement_3d_printers_bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Run the `main.py` script and enter the availabe commands in any channel or conversation.
-The bot should respond to you with a `.gif` camera feed of your selected Prusa 3D-printer in a direct message.
+The bot should respond to you with a `.gif` camera footage of your selected Prusa 3D-printer in a direct message.

+> **Warning**
-Remember, everytime you quit/run an ngrok tunnel again, the forwarding URL changes.
+> Remember, everytime you quit/run an ngrok tunnel again, the forwarding URL changes.
 This means you would need to change the Request URL for all the commands on the Slack app page.

 <!-- File Architecture -->
 ## File Architecture